-For the measurement period ended June 30, 2014 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2013 total pension liability.
-Both the June 30, 2013 and the June 30, 2014 total pension liabilities were based on the following actuarial methods and assumptions:
+For the measurement period ended June 30, 2016 and 2015 (the measurement dates), the total pension liability was determined by rolling forward the June 30, 2015 and 2014 total pension liability.
+Both the June 30, 2016 and the June 30, 2015 total pension liabilities were based on the following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal in accordance with the requirement of GASB Statement No. 68 Actuarial Assumptions: Discount Rate 7.65% Inflation 2.75% Salary Increases Varies by Entry Age and Service Investment Rate of Return 7.50% Net of Pension Plan Investment and Administrative Expenses; includes Inflation Mortality Rate Table Derived using CalPERS' Membership Data for all Funds.
-The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-Post Retirement Benefit Increase Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter
+Actuarial Cost Method Entry Age Normal in accordance with the requirement of GASB

+Statement No. 68

+Actuarial Assumptions:

+Discount Rate 7.65% Inflation 2.75%

+Salary Increases Varies by Entry Age and Service

+Mortality Rate Table Derived using CalPERS' Membership Data for all Funds.

+Post Retirement Benefit Increase Contract COLA up to 2.75% until Purchasing Power Protection

+Allowance Floor on Purchasing Power applies, 2.75% thereafter

-All other actuarial assumptions used in the June 30, 2013 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2015 and 2014 valuations were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
 The Experience Study report can be obtained at CalPERS' website under Forms and Publications.